 When I learned my life purpose was to be a Healer with Heart, I finally understood why I’d spent my adult life so curious about what makes human beings the way we are and completely fascinated by personal development.

 I also found out that my huge personal challenge was my soul’s intention for me to overcome in this lifetime.
 My life lesson is to Stuff my Feelings.
-It was no accident I had been taught to keep quiet and to soothe any physical or emotional pain with sweets when I was quite young, which led to a lifelong pattern to not feel; … and had led to being not thin enough as a teenager.
+It was no accident I had been taught to keep quiet and to soothe any physical or emotional pain with sweets when I was quite young, which led to not only a lifelong pattern to not feel, but also the overeating which had led to being “not thin enough” as a teenager.

 I decided I had to retire and allow myself the opportunity to do the coaching I was passionate about.
 I also studied hand analysis to be able to help others with the answers hidden in their hands.

-It’s been an exciting and terrifying 6 years of learning how to create a successful business.
+It’s been an exciting and terrifying 8 years of learning how to create a successful business.
 I’ve found that self-employment is the best way to develop myself personally as all my issues come up to assist or sabotage me.
-I’ve learned to persist and believe if the desire is there, the means to make it happen must also be present, even when they are not visible.
+I’ve learned to persist and believe if the desire is there, the means to make it happen must also be present, even when those means are not visible.